 All of these five stocks are big-cap companies and industry leaders with a competitive edge in their respective industries.

-The reason behind his stock picks is that big cap market leaders with a very strong balance sheet and a lot of cash are better positioned to weather any economic slowdown.
+The reason behind these stock picks is that big-cap market leaders with a very strong balance sheet and a lot of cash are better positioned to weather any economic slowdown.

 Now, let’s see how these five stocks performed during the Coronavirus crisis.

 Alphabet: It has gone up by about 170%* as of 11th Feb 2022 since it was recommended in 2018.